Bratteli diagrams, translation flows and their $C^*$-algebras: The path space

 In a standard Bratteli diagram, each tail equivalence class, $T_{N}^{+}(x)$, is finite and each $T^{+}(x)$ is countable.
 This is not usually the case for bi-infinite diagrams.
 Instead, we must investigate the topology on the tail equivalence classes.

 \begin{prop} Let $\mathcal{B}$ be a bi-infinite Bratteli diagram and let $x$ be in $X_{\mathcal{B}}$.
 For any path $p$ in $E_{m,n}$ with $r(p) = r(x_{n})$, the set

 is a compact open subset of $T^{+}(x)$.
 Moreover, as $m, n, p$ vary, these sets form a base for the topology of $T^{+}(x)$.
-There is an analogous statement for $ x_{(-\infty, n]} p X_{r(p)}^{+}$ in $T^{-}(x)$, for $p$ with $s(p) = s(x_{m+1})$. \end{prop}
+There is an analogous statement for $ x_{(-\infty, m]} p X_{r(p)}^{+}$ in $T^{-}(x)$, for $p$ with $s(p) = s(x_{m+1})$. \end{prop}

-We want to see how states on the Bratteli diagram give rise to measures on the path space.
+To this point, our discussion of the path spaces has not involved the states in any way.
+We now see how states on the Bratteli diagram give rise to measures on the path space.
 There are some subtleties in the bi-infinite case, but the first case is well-known.
+We provide a sketch of the proof for convenience.